-Hibiscus plants are known for their large, colorful flowers that make a decorative addition to a home or garden.
-They also have medicinal uses.
-Flowers and leaves can be made into teas and liquid extracts that are used to treat a variety of conditions.
+Hibiscus plants are known for their large, colorful flowers.
+These blossoms can make a decorative addition to a home or garden, but they also have medicinal uses.
+The flowers and leaves can be made into teas and liquid extracts that can help treat a variety of conditions.

-Hibiscus tea is also called sour tea because of its tart taste.
-It’s made from a mixture of dried hibiscus flowers, leaves, and dark red calyces (cup-shaped center of the flower).
-After the flower finishes blooming, the petals fall off and the calyces turn into pods that hold the plant’s seeds.
+Hibiscus tea, also called sour tea because of its tart taste, is made from a mixture of dried hibiscus flowers, leaves, and dark red calyces (the cup-shaped centers of the flowers).
+After the flower finishes blooming, the petals fall off and the calyces turn into pods.
+These hold the plant’s seeds.
 Calyces are often the main ingredients in herbal drinks containing hibiscus.

-In Iran, drinking sour tea is a common treatment for high blood pressure.
+In Iran, drinking sour tea is still a common treatment for high blood pressure.

 Today, hibiscus is popular for its potential to reduce high blood pressure.
 Modern studies show promise for both the tea and hibiscus plant extract to lower blood pressure and cholesterol levels.
 Although more research is still needed, this could be good news for the future of heart disease treatment.

-Hibiscus shows potential for cancer treatment, weight loss, and other uses.
-However, there aren’t as many studies in these areas.
-Some research suggests that anthocyanins may hold the key to hibiscus’s anti-cancer properties.
+Hibiscus shows potential for cancer treatment and as a weight loss aid, along with other uses.
+There aren’t many studies in these areas, but some research suggests that anthocyanins may hold the key to hibiscus’ anticancer properties.

 Another recent study found that hibiscus extract might have an effect on metabolism, preventing obesity and fat buildup in the liver.
 The tropical plant has even been used successfully as part of an herbal extract mixture to treat head lice.

-Hibiscus tea and extract can be purchased at health food stores as a dietary supplement.
-There is no recommended dose because the doses depend on the product you purchase and why you’re using it.
-The typical amount of calyx in one serving of tea is 1.5 g, but studies have used as much as 10 g of dried calyx and extracts containing as much as 250 mg of anthocyanins.
+Hibiscus tea and extract can be purchased at health food stores as dietary supplements.
+There is no recommended dose because this depends on the product you purchase and why you’re using it.
+The typical amount of calyx in one serving of tea is 1.5 grams, but studies have used as much as 10 grams of dried calyx, and extracts containing as much as 250 milligrams of anthocyanins.

 When used as a tea, hibiscus is generally considered safe.
-However, more research is needed in order to determine which doses are safe for pregnant or breastfeeding women, children, and people with liver or kidney disease.
+But more research is needed to determine a safe dosage for pregnant or breastfeeding women, children, and people with liver or kidney disease.

-Some research suggests that hibiscus may affect the way the body processes acetaminophen (Tylenol), but this effect is likely very minimal.
+Hibiscus tea is very tart and might be more so to sensitive tissues.
+Listen to your body and if it makes you feel ill, discontinue use.
+Some research also suggests that hibiscus may affect the way the body processes acetaminophen (Tylenol), but this effect is likely very minimal.